Contents

 In data-centric model training, quality is mission-critical.
 No project gets this completely right, as MIT research has found that even amongst best-practice benchmark datasets, at least 3.4% of labels are inaccurate.

-For more information: Here are 5 ways to improve the quality of your labeled data
+Read Also: 5 ways to improve the quality of your labeled data.

 Automated Data Annotation With Encord

-With Encord and Encord Active, automated tools used by world-leading AI teams, you can accelerate data labeling workflows more effectively, securely, and at scale.
+With Encord Annotate, Index, and Active, automated tools used by world-leading AI teams, you can accelerate data labeling workflows more effectively, securely, and at scale.

 Make data labeling more collaborative, faster, and easier to manage with an interactive dashboard and customizable annotation toolkits.
-Improve the quality of your computer vision datasets, and enhance model performance
+Improve the quality of your computer vision datasets with Encord Index and enhance model performance with Active.

 Key Takeaways